Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.29 React Hooks - useState/README.md

 ### Attempting to Update the Count

 To increase the count, one might try to write `count++` inside the `increase` function.
 Logging the value of `count` inside this function shows that it does increase by 1 each time the button is pressed.
 However, the user interface does not update; the displayed number remains unchanged.

+### Understanding React Rendering

+This happens because React elements are not real DOM elements; ReactDOM renders them onto the screen.
+To update the display, ReactDOM must re-render the elements.
+One way to force this is to call `ReactDOM.render` again inside the `increase` function.
+Doing so causes the UI to update correctly, but this approach is inefficient and leads to repetitive code.